arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ---
-title: 'Using Bluetooth® Low Energy, Wi-Fi® and Ethernet on the Arduino Opta®'
+title: 'Bluetooth® Low Energy, Wi-Fi® and Ethernet on the Arduino Opta®'
 description: "Learn how to make use of the Arduino Opta's connectivity features"
 difficulty: beginner
 tags: